readthedocs-fr/notions/exercices/en/README.md

 The **corrections** are given with explanations when necessary.
 But remember one thing, there is never only one possible solution!

-Do not hesitate to propose your own exercises and corrections by contributing to the repository via the `fork` and` Pull Request` systems.
+Do not hesitate to propose your own exercises and corrections by contributing to the repository according to the [contribution guidelines](https://github.com/readthedocs-fr/notions/blob/master/CONTRIBUTING.md)